waldhacker/ext-oauth2-client/Documentation/Configuration/Google.rst

 Configuration with Google
 =========================

-Adding the OAuth2 App in Google
+Adding the OAuth2 app in Google
 ===============================

 -  Login to Google Developers Console (https://console.developers.google.com)